stephen-sparkman/programmingJS/README.md

 # programmingJS
-All material for the Google Coursera course, Programming with JavaScript, will be found in this depository.
+All material for the Google Coursera course, Programming with JavaScript, will be found in this repository.